Damyan24/CityInfo/README.md

 # CityInfo
-Write the name of the city you wish and receive the country and population, using [Countries & Cities API](https://documenter.getpostman.com/view/1134062/T1LJjU52) and you are able to send a message.The message is send to the database and is paired with email.
+Write the name of the city you wish and receive the country and population, using [Countries & Cities API](https://documenter.getpostman.com/view/1134062/T1LJjU52) and you are able to send a message.
+The message is send to the database and is paired with email.

 # 1.Default page